 The tour was launched at Geevor Museum to an audience which included local press and dignitaries.
 And we are excited to say this ground-breaking application wowed our launch audience in the way we hoped it would.
 We asked 84 year old Elvia Elbro, whose family worked the mine, to try out the tour.
 She remembered visits to the mine when younger.
 But unfortunately, in recent years has been unable to access the narrower and stepped parts of the mines.
 The opportunity to experience the mine tour was one that she really enjoyed, “Amazing…I felt as if I was there and yet I haven’t moved from this spot.”

-The launch was the culmination of a project that is close to our hearts, so we were so pleased at its success, with the tour making the Western Morning News, as well as BBC and ITV, reaching greater audiences.
+We have investigated how this technology can improve access from its very beginning, so this project was close to our hearts.
+So we were really pleased at the success of the launch, with the tour making the Western Morning News, as well as BBC and ITV, reaching greater audiences.
 See BBC online coverage here.

 And for Soundview the Virtual Heritage Project provided an unmissable opportunity to use our expertise in VR film to help improve access, as our Managing Director Gareth Allen describes: